cudeso/tools/shodan-asset-monitor/README.md

 ## Usage

-First create the sqlite database
+First create the sqlite database sqlite3 shodan-asset-monitor.db < shodan-asset-monitor.sql

-Give one parameter as the string to search for in Shodan
+Give one parameter as the string to search for in Shodan Second (optional) parameter will disable mail notifications (ideal for first run)